 - Managing the environmental impact of increasing industrial waste streams

-At DHI, we adopt a holistic approach to industrial production and technology.
-We look at the entire industrial value chain including:
+At DHI, we look at the entire industrial value chain including:

 - the use of resources